One Token to Fool LLM-as-a-Judge: False Positive Rates versus Model Scaling

-In this section, we plot the scaling behavior of the Qwen2.5-Instruct model series (0.5B, 1.5B, 3B, 7B, 14B, 32B, 72B) across various ``master key'' responses and benchmarks.
-Figure~\ref{fig:ten_multi_sub} illustrates the scaling trends on the Multi-subject RLVR benchmark, while Figures~\ref{fig:ten_natural_reason}, \ref{fig:ten_gsm8k}, \ref{fig:ten_math}, and \ref{fig:ten_aime} show results for the NaturalReasoning, GSM8K, MATH, and AIME1983–2024 benchmarks, respectively.
+We examined the scaling behavior of the Qwen2.5-Instruct model family (ranging from 0.5B to 72B parameters) across multiple benchmarks.
+Figure~\ref{fig:Qwen-scaling-main} reports the averaged scaling trend over the ten “master keys” listed in Table~\ref{tab:merged-five}.
+For completeness, we also present the scaling curves of each individual “master key” on the five benchmarks considered.
+In particular, the Multi-subject RLVR results are shown in Figure~\ref{fig:ten_multi_sub}, while Figures~\ref{fig:ten_natural_reason}, \ref{fig:ten_gsm8k}, \ref{fig:ten_math}, and \ref{fig:ten_aime} depict the corresponding behaviors on NaturalReasoning, GSM8K, MATH, and AIME1983–2024, respectively.

-Across all benchmarks and responses, we observe a consistent non-monotonic scaling pattern: false positive rates initially rise from 0.5B to 1.5B and 3B, decrease at 7B and 14B, and rise again at 32B and 72B.
-A detailed analysis of this phenomenon is provided in Section~\ref{sec:hall_scal}.
+Surprisingly, the scaling patterns are consistent across all datasets and ``master keys'', but exhibit a non-monotonic trend.
+The 0.5B model achieves the lowest FPR but also shows the weakest alignment with GPT-4o (Table~\ref{tab:consistency}).
+As the model size increases to 1.5–3B, FPR rises sharply while consistency improves.
+Performance reaches its peak at 7–14B, balancing low FPR with high consistency, before FPR climbs again at the largest scales of 32B and 72B.